 As with any well-prepared plan, your Salesforce implementation plan should be time-bound.
 The exercise of setting out your budgetary constraints and roadmap beforehand is also instrumental for identifying the feasibility of the tasks involved and assigning responsibility for specific areas.

-This planning activity helps keep the process on track, and when the time comes to discuss your expectations with the Salesforce partner, makes it easier to communicate your requirements and limitations, to prioritize, and to plan.
+This planning activity helps keep the process on track, and when the time comes to discuss your expectations with the Salesforce partner, makes it easier to communicate your requirements and limitations, prioritize, and plan.

 Hire a Salesforce Partner

 One of the biggest pluses of Salesforce is that it is not meant to be a one-size-fits-all solution.
 It is a comprehensive platform that should be adapted to fit your organizational set-up.

 However, many of the tweaks and customizations that may be necessary to get it working exactly the way you expect require some expertise.
 You would therefore be well advised in bringing an experienced partner on board to help you with your implementation.